Sirdsapes/osticket-prereqs/README.md

 <a href="https://ibb.co/Z2mRWR6"><img src="https://i.ibb.co/FHVkgkb/IIS-Test.png" alt="IIS-Test" border="0"></a>
 </p>
 <p>
 Next, download PHP Manager For IIS (PHPManagerForIIS_V1.5.0.msi) -- current version is preferred -- and install it.
 After installing PHPManager, download Rewrite Module (rewrite_amd64_en-US.msi).
 After both programs are installed, we need to create a PHP directory on the local HDD.
 Right-click the C: drive, go to Folder, and click New, and name the folder PHP.
+We then need to download PHP to fill the folder.
+Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into the PHP folder.
 </p>
 <br />